filouRE/UtilsHeader/README.md

         - Returns the length (character count) of your string as an integer.

 ## Roadmap
+- As of August 29, 2023, I've added more functionality to the Math's namespace and now the vector class is getting usable.
+Also added cmake.
-- As of August 26, 2023, we've initiated our journey with the first commit, laying the foundation for the String class.
-Exciting things are on the horizon as we work diligently to expand reUtils.
+- As of August 26, 2023, I've initiated our journey with the first commit, laying the foundation for the String class.

 ## Todo List
 I'm currently dedicated to making reUtils a very nice tool for developers.
 Here's a glimpse of what's incoming:

-- [x] Basic String: Already implemented!
+- [x] Basic String
+- [ ] Basic Math
 - [ ] Advanced String: Elevate your string manipulation capabilities.
 - [ ] Logging: Effortless logging for better debugging.
 - [ ] File System: Simplified file operations.
-- [ ] Math: Mathematical utilities for many different needs.
+- [ ] Advanced Math: Mathematical utilities for many different needs.
 - [ ] Physics: Tools for physics-related calculations.
 - [ ] PRNGs: Pseudorandom number generators for varied applications.
 - [ ] Dates and Timer: Manage dates and times with ease.